Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare

 Security Stories

-Google Indexed Our .env File - A Startup Security Nightmare
+Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare